 Our top priority is to help you get better and support you to leave hospital when the time is right.
-You will only leave hospital when you no longer need hospital care and it is safe to do so.
+You'll only leave hospital when you no longer need hospital care and it is safe to do so.

-Once you are well enough, the best place for you to recover is in the comfort of your own home.
+Once you're well enough, the best place for you to recover is in the comfort of your own home.

 It’s much better for a patient’s physical and mental wellbeing to leave hospital as soon as they are medically fit for discharge.
 Long stays in hospital can result in:

 greater risk of falls and exposure to infection

 Our staff will work with you to start planning right away to ensure you leave the hospital in a safe and timely manner.

 Getting you home for lunch

 A key part of our discharge planning when you have a hospital stay with us is to ensure we try to get you home or transferred to our discharge lounge before lunchtime.